629 words

 The Signal Nobody Wants to Talk About#

 At CES 2026, a company called Anisoptera launched Dragonfly—a no-code platform for building production-grade computer vision applications.
 It won a CES Picks Award.
 It’s enterprise-ready.
-And it explicitly markets itself as the solution to “the bottleneck of scarce AI talent.”
+And it markets itself, in plain language, as the fix for “the bottleneck of scarce AI talent.”

 In other words: You are the bottleneck.
 And they built a product to remove you.

-In this breakdown (video above), I analyze the platform, the pricing model, and why your career is currently in the “blast radius.”
+In the breakdown above, I go through the platform, the pricing, and why your career is sitting inside the blast radius right now.

 What Dragonfly Actually Is#

 Dragonfly is a full-stack, no-code platform.
-Here is what makes it different from the usual “low-code” vaporware:
+Here is what separates it from the usual “low-code” vaporware:

 1. Hardware + Software Subscription: You don’t need cloud infrastructure.
 You don’t need Kubernetes.
 Dragonfly runs on-premise, at the edge, on their hardware.
 It is a turnkey solution.